 The dish then travelled to the Americas with the Spanish immigrants, where it became a staple dish across the Caribbean and Cuba.
 In fact, Ropa Vieja is so popular in Cuba that it’s considered one of the national dishes.

-Although the recipe gets tweaked over the years and from country to country, or even from one family to another, the base of Ropa Vieja remains the same as it always has been for centuries.
+Although the recipe got tweaked over the years and from country to country, or even from one family to another, the base of Ropa Vieja remains the same as it always has been for centuries.

 Ingredients Needed